Tall Turf Ministries History: Pursuing God’s Vision

 4. Reconcile with creation.

-Its purpose: To pursue and advance God’s vision of wholeness, unity, justice, peace and healing (Shalom) for today’s increasingly diverse world.
+To pursue and advance God’s vision of wholeness, unity, justice, peace and healing (Shalom) for today’s increasingly diverse world.
 This is done through building relationships that make a positive and lasting difference in the lives of youth.

 As the years progressed, it was clear year-long programming was needed to carry out this purpose and Tall Turf Ministries (TTM) was formed as the overarching entity.